Skip to main content

 While the exact time frame depends on the type of ISA, most ISA transfers typically take between one to four weeks to complete.
 Here’s a quick breakdown:

-• Transfers into a Skipton Cash ISA from another Cash ISA usually take up to 7 working days.
+• Transfers into a Skipton Cash ISA from another Cash ISA usually take up to 7 business days.

 • Transfers from Stocks and Shares ISAs, Innovative Finance ISAs and Lifetime ISAs take approximately 30 calendar days.